Kamleshpaul/setup-laravel-with-frankenphp/README.md

 This script will download `composer.phar` for Composer and FrankenPHP for `php-cli`, `php`, and `Caddy server`.

 ### Step 5: Install Composer dependency
-To run the FrankenPHP server, use the following command:
+To install all the dependency, use the following command:
 ```sh
  ./server/frankenphp php-cli ./server/composer.phar install
 ```